jrzech/jrzech.github.io/index.md

 ## About Me

 I am a preliminary medicine intern at [California Pacific Medical Center](https://www.sutterhealth.org/cpmc) in San Francisco.
-Starting July 2019, I will be a diagnostic radiology resident at [Columbia University](https://www.columbiaradiology.org/).
+Starting July 2019, I will be a diagnostic radiology resident at [Columbia](https://www.columbiaradiology.org/).

 ## Research Interest